Skip to main content

 Tier Two Considerations

-Certification, Endorsement, and Preparation of Staff, the teacher assigned to the course should hold endorsements for the grade level of the students in the course along with one for Social Studies (RX) or Social Science (CX).
+Certification, Endorsement, and Preparation of Staff: the teacher assigned to the course should hold endorsements in History (CC), Social Studies (RX), or Social Science (CX) at the grade level of the students.
 Although not required, this teacher should also be supported and prepared through job- embedded professional learning focused on the integration of content and enhancing pedagogical skills for all learners.
 If a teacher with proper endorsement is not available for the assignment, the district may place an individual who holds the appropriate content knowledge for the course under an appropriate substitute permit.

-Credit, the student taking this course will earn many valuable skills but the district will not use this course to directly meet a specific Michigan Merit Curriculum credit.
-The credit awarded to K-12 students will be considered either a locally determined credit or an “elective” credit.
+Credit: the students taking this course will earn many valuable skills, but the district will not use this course to directly award a specific Michigan Merit Curriculum credit.
+The credit awarded to students will be an “elective” credit.

 Tier Two Considerations

-Certification, Endorsement, and Preparation of Staff, the district may have several possibilities for placement of a teacher in this scenario.
-In this case, the course has no specific focus on individual standards and is granting local or “elective” credit; therefore, the district will need to ensure that the teacher is endorsed at the grade-level for the students assigned to the course.
+Certification, Endorsement, and Preparation of Staff: the district may have several possibilities for placement of a teacher in this scenario.
+In this case, the course has no specific focus on individual standards and will award “elective” credit; therefore, there is no matching endorsement.
+The district will need to ensure that the teacher is endorsed at the grade-level for the students assigned to the course.
 An additional endorsement will be needed if there becomes a direct focus on one specific set of standards or if the district determines that the course can be used for a Michigan Merit Curriculum credit for any student in the course.
 Districts will also want to ensure that the teacher holds the appropriate skills for the course.
-For instance, if the district uses the course as a graphic arts (visual, performing and applied arts) credit for a student, then the teacher will need to be endorsed at the grade-level and with the content endorsement for Art Education (LX), Visual Arts Education (LQ), Visual Arts Specialist (LZ), Industrial Technology (IX), or Industrial and Technology Education (TE).
-If a teacher with proper endorsement is not available for the assignment, the district may place an individual who holds the appropriate content knowledge for the course under an appropriate substitute permit
+For instance, if the district the chooses to focus the course curriculum on graphic arts (visual, performing and applied arts) standards, then the teacher will need to be endorsed at the grade-level and with the content endorsement for Art Education (LX), Visual Arts Education (LQ), Visual Arts Specialist (LZ), Industrial Technology (IX), or Industrial and Technology Education (TE).
+If a teacher with proper endorsement is not available for the assignment, the district may place an individual who holds the appropriate content knowledge for the course under an appropriate substitute permit.

-Curriculum, the curriculum for the course will include aspects of science, technology, engineering, and mathematics (STEM) fields.
-Standards that will be covered in the course are integrated but include those outlined in Michigan Science and Mathematics Standards.
+Curriculum: the curriculum for the course will include aspects of science, technology, engineering, and mathematics (STEM) fields.
+Standards that will be covered in the course are primarily include those outlined in Michigan Mathematics Standards, though some Science Standards are integrated as well.

-Credit, students taking the course will be awarded a credit of mathematics as outlined in the Michigan Merit Curriculum and/or a local credit for mathematics.
+Credit: students taking the course will be awarded a credit of mathematics.

 Tier Two Considerations

-Certification, Endorsement, and Preparation of Staff, the teacher assigned to the course should hold endorsements for the grade level of the students in the course along with a mathematics endorsement.
+Certification, Endorsement, and Preparation of Staff: the teacher assigned to the course should hold a mathematics endorsement at the grade level of the students.
 Although not required, this teacher should also be supported and prepared through job-embedded professional learning focused on the integration of STEM content and enhancing pedagogical skills for all learners.
-If a teacher with proper endorsement is not available for the assignment, the district may place an individual who holds the appropriate content knowledge for the course under an appropriate substitute permit
+If a teacher with proper endorsement is not available for the assignment, the district may place an individual who holds the appropriate content knowledge for the course under an appropriate substitute permit.

-Coding and Reporting, the district must be accurate and transparent in their reporting of courses, students, and staff in the Registry of Educational Personnel (REP).
+Coding and Reporting: the district must be accurate and transparent in their reporting of courses, students, and staff.
 The district could use the Mathematics (000EX) code when reporting the class.
 The department also encourages districts to use a name that is similar to the coding and is encompassing of the course content such as “Mathematics through STEM”.
 For additional support in coding and reporting, districts should refer to the Center for Educational Performance and Information (CEPI)